-When one of the aforementioned slowdowns in sales prompted Leo to grow weary of Music Man in 1979, he started G&L with fellow Fender alumni George Fullerton (George and Leo).
+In 1979, he started G&L with fellow Fender alumni George Fullerton (George and Leo).
 For Leo, this was yet another breath of fresh air, creatively-speaking.
 They were able to take a step back from the early Fender designs and gain a fresh perspective on them, in the context of an industry that had changed drastically since the ‘50s and ‘60s.
 With this in mind, they went to work refining and improving their formulae with the modern audience in mind.

 Some of the innovations that took place at G&L included the new Magnetic Field Design (MFD) pickups, which combined a ceramic bar magnet with adjustable soft iron pole pieces.
 Before that, pickups were typically made with warmer-sounding Alnico magnets and with immovable pole pieces.
 The ceramic magnets and increased control over string volume allowed the MFD pickups a higher level of clarity than earlier models.
 G&L also pioneered the MFD Z-Coil pickup, which features an offset design similar to that used in the split Precision Bass pickup, moving the treble part of the pickup closer to the bridge and the bass side closer to the neck, enhancing the clarity of the former and the warmth of the latter.